Water School Schedule

 Review of well logs and data from Montana’s Ground-Water Information Center, discussion

-of past, present, and future utility operations, with interactive Q&A.
+of past, present, and future utility operations, and interactive Q&A.

 Pre-Conference Workshop – Provided Free of Charge by the Midwest Assistance Program